GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 <br>

-This points at a serious problem with our neural network that could lead to real-world failures.
+This points to a serious problem with our neural network that could lead to real-world failures.
 As an example, say that airports begin using deep neural nets to screen passport photos.
 This could be a security issue if terrorists were to modify their own photos with these adversarial perturbations, causing the network to fail to recognize them.

 But it's even worse.
 By default, there is no reason to expect that a perturbation $$\Delta$$ that fools the network on a specific image will also fool the network when applied to other images.
 Surprisingly, the researchers were able to find some perturbations that were *universal*[^2].
 That is, they found a fixed perturbation $$\Delta$$ such that, for a large fraction of images $$I$$ drawn from the test distribution, $$I + \Delta$$ was misclassified.